-HT 352 Food Preparation & Cost Control 4 credits (lab)
+HT352 Food Preparation & Cost Control

+4 credits (lab) (fall or spring) DA: L2 APS

 This course familiarizes students with the back of the house operation.
 Students are introduced to the basics of culinary arts and proper cooking techniques.
 Principles and procedures utilized in an efficient food and beverage control system are examined.
 Students validate their competency through demonstration of various operations including, preparation, production, service, and management.